-Step 1: Apply to the University
+Step 1: Apply to The Ohio State University

 Step 2: Apply to the School of Music

 The School of Music application for academic year 2021–2022 is now CLOSED.
 If you would like to inquire about a possible extension, contact Admissions Coordinator Tanya Sparks at email@example.com.

 2. Apply to the School of Music via Acceptd® at the link below.

 - There is a $15 student application fee.

 - All applications should be submitted two weeks prior to the chosen audition date.

 3. As part of the application process, you will be asked to select an audition date.